 Yellow Light: Composting Natural Plant Materials

-You can compost most garden and kitchen plant waste: Think old herbs you didn’t use up, twigs and pine cones, plant trimmings, even weeds.
-The caveat: Make sure none of them have gone to seed or are displaying signs of disease.
-Composting weed seeds, like dandelion puffballs, will only help them spread; same with plant diseases.
-If in doubt, throw them out.
+You can compost most garden and kitchen plant waste.
+Think old herbs, twigs and pine cones, plant trimmings, even weeds.
+The caveat: Make sure none have gone to seed or display signs of disease.
+Composting weed seeds like dandelion puffballs will only help them spread; same with plant diseases.
+When in doubt, throw them out.
 These backyard composting products are brilliant.

 Green Light: Composting Paper Products

 Good news!
-You can compost most sorts of paper—just make sure that it’s not glossy (meaning, no magazines or envelopes with plastic windows).
+You can compost most kinds of paper, as long as it’s not glossy (meaning no magazines or envelopes with plastic windows).
 That includes everything from dirty paper napkins to coffee filters; paper towel rolls to newspaper; letters and paper bags; even bedding from hamster cages.
 If home composting, shredding whole sheets of paper is most effective for quicker composting.
 (This shredder will do the trick!)

 Green Light: Composting Eggshells

-Like veggie scraps, eggshells are great to toss into the compost bin.
-However, you might want to save them for these surprising home and garden uses.
+Like veggie scraps, eggshells are great to toss into the compost bin, though you might want to save them for these surprising home and garden uses.

 Yellow Light: Composting Coffee and Tea

 Spent coffee grounds and loose leaf tea are always compostable.
-If using disposable coffee cups or pods, you can compost the coffee inside, but not the packaging.
-Likewise, the string and tag of a tea bag are probably not compostable (but they’re easy to tug off and discard separately).
+If using disposable coffee cups or pods, you can compost the coffee but not the packaging.
+Likewise the string and tag of a tea bag are probably not compostable, but they’re easy to tug off and discard separately.

 Yellow Light: Composting Dairy Products

 We’re not sure why you’re not gobbling up the rest of that ice cream or cheese.
-But, if you’re hoping to compost milk, butter, cream and other dairy products, here’s the scoop: Most municipal compost programs allow dairy products.
+But if you’re hoping to compost milk, butter, cream and other dairy products, here’s the scoop: Most municipal compost programs allow dairy products.
 For home composters, though, dairy may attract unwanted pests as it decomposes.
-You can probably compost a small quantity of dairy products by simply mixing them thoroughly with other organic matter, like leaves.
+You probably can compost a small quantity of dairy products by mixing them thoroughly with other organic matter, like leaves.

 Red Light: Composting Plastic, Metal (Including Foil) and Glass

-You probably know this one, but don’t compost these materials!
+You probably know this, but never compost these materials!
 (Most can be recycled instead.)
-Watch out for sneaky instances, like stickers, tags and twist ties.
+Watch for sneaky instances like stickers, tags and twist ties.
 Make sure to discard packaging separately from food.

 Red Light: Composting Pet Waste